- Continue Shopping

 - Your Cart is Empty

-Click an output area to see its interpretation.
+Click an output area on the Result Sheet below to see its interpretation.

 Body Composition AnalysisThe InBody 770 applies a quantitative value to the various components of the body’s composition.
 These values represent the weight of each compositional component that comprises the examinee’s total body weight.